People

 Outside the lab, Ana Belén enjoys exploring various artsy skills, from pottery and embroidery to different illustration methods.
 She always has a never-ending list of creative projects in progress.

-In 2023, I completed my BSc in Molecular Biology and Genetics at Baskent University in Turkey.
-I completed my MSc in Biotechnology in 2024 at the University of Glasgow.
-My MSc project, conducted in Dr. Matt Jones's lab, focused on the circadian clock and temperature response.
+In 2023, Selen completed her BSc in Molecular Biology and Genetics at Baskent University in Turkey and her MSc in Biotechnology in 2024 at the University of Glasgow.
+Her MSc project, conducted in Dr. Matt Jones's lab, focused on the circadian clock and temperature response.
 Outside of the lab, I enjoy playing piano, hiking, and dancing.

 PAST MEMBERS